Investing

 Jim Cramer - Executive Team

-Cramer suggests that you should always “be able to explain your stock picks to someone else” – and do it.
-That way, there’s a second set of eyes on your trading decisions and you may find something you initially missed.
+Cramer insists you should always “be able to explain your stock picks to someone else”—and actually do it.
+This practice provides essential second opinions on your decisions and frequently reveals overlooked considerations.

-Cramer thinks that every trader should develop a portfolio that’s diversified across market sectors.
-That’s because, according to Cramer, “the biggest risk out there is sector risk.
+Every investor, according to Cramer, should build portfolios diversified across multiple market sectors.
+He warns that “the biggest risk out there is sector risk.
 I don’t care how great a tech stock was in 2000…if you had all your eggs in that sector, you got scrambled.”

 Jim Cramer - Hold Cash

-His advice is to “Sell the losers and wait a day.
+His solution is direct: “Sell the losers and wait a day.
 If you really want them, go buy them back the next day.”
-He’s pretty certain that you won’t buy them back because the emotional bond you have to that bad company is broken the minute you sell.
+He’s confident you won’t repurchase them because selling breaks the emotional attachment to underperforming companies.

 Jim-Cramer-Investment-Advisor